 - A wide array of accommodation types, including mobile tented camps

-The Greater Serengeti Migration Area refers to the area through which millions of wildebeest, zebra, antelope and their predators migrate in a circular route each year.
-It includes over 30,000 km² of land through numerous game parks including the Ngorongoro Conservation Area, Serengeti, Maswa, Loliondo, Seronera, Grumeti Reserve, Ikorongo and Kenya's Maasai Mara.
+The Greater Serengeti Migration Area spans two countries and refers to the area through which millions of wildebeest, zebra, antelope and their predators migrate each year.
+It includes over 30,000 km² of land through numerous game parks including the Ngorongoro Conservation Area, Serengeti, Maswa, Loliondo, Seronera, Grumeti Reserve, Ikorongo and Kenya's Masai Mara.

 The Great Migration